Prev: Next: Up: Simple Proxy[Contents][Index]

 End

-When several matching statements are used, these forms refer to the last one that matched.
+When several matching statements are used, these forms refer to the last matched one.
 Subexpressions in prior statements can be referred to using the ‘$i(j)’ construct.
-Here, j is the 0-based number of the statement, counted from the last one upwards.
-For example, given the following statements:
+Here, j is either the tag of the expression to refer to (if the statement was tagged, see tag), or the 0-based number of the statement, counted from the last one upwards.
+For example, consider the following statements:

 String arguments to Set statements can also contain request accessors – special constructs that are expanded to particular values from the request.
 Syntactically, a request accessor is ‘%[name]’, where name denotes the request part to access.
 For example, %[url] expands to entire URL, %[path] to the path part of the URL, etc.